Beach Boys Concert

-Beach Boys Concert is the first live album by American rock band the Beach Boys, released on October 19, 1964.
+Beach Boys Concert is the first live album by the American rock band the Beach Boys, released on October 19, 1964.
 It is their seventh album in all, and their third alone in the same year.
 It was their first of two chart-topping albums in the US (the other was their 1974 greatest hit compilation, Endless Summer), as well as the first live album to top pop music record charts, maintaining its position for four weeks during a sixty-two-week chart stay, and becoming another gold seller.

-The album was recorded live at the Memorial Auditorium in Sacramento, California, though it received heavy post-production treatment.
-Because Brian Wilson was about to vacate his position in the live group, and would only perform sporadically with them over the course of the next three decades, it is one of the few live documents of the original line up of the Beach Boys in officially released LP form.
+The album was recorded live at the Sacramento Memorial Auditorium in Sacramento, California, though it received heavy post-production treatment.
+Because Brian Wilson was about to vacate his position in the live group, and would only perform sporadically with them over the course of the next three decades, it is one of the few live documents of the original line-up of the Beach Boys that has been officially released.

 In 2014, Live in Sacramento 1964 was released, containing additional performances from these concert dates.

 Recording

-The album includes several songs that the Beach Boys regularly performed live but had not previously included on an album, such as "Papa-Oom-Mow-Mow", "The Wanderer" and "Monster Mash".
-"The Little Old Lady from Pasadena" was actually a Jan & Dean hit.
-Alongside those were a sampling of their favorites, such as "Hawaii", "Fun, Fun, Fun", and "I Get Around".
+The album includes several songs that the Beach Boys regularly performed live but had not previously included on an album, such as "The Little Old Lady from Pasadena", "Long Tall Texan", "Monster Mash", "Papa-Oom-Mow-Mow", "The Wanderer", "Graduation Day", and "Johnny B. Goode".
+Alongside those were a sampling of their hits, such as "Hawaii", "Fun, Fun, Fun", and "I Get Around".
 "Little Deuce Coupe", "In My Room", "Johnny B. Goode" and "Long Tall Texan" dated from the December 21, 1963 show.

 Variations

 A truncated version was released on Pickwick Records as Wow!
 Great Concert!
-Beach Boys Concert (Capitol (S)TAO 2198) When their albums were remastered for CD in 1990 (and again in 2001), Concert was paired on CD with Live in London, with bonus tracks from both periods.
-Bonus tracks include "Don't Worry Baby (Live 1964)" (2:56) and "Heroes And Villains (Live 1967)" (3:47).
+Beach Boys Concert (Capitol (S)TAO 2198).
+When their albums were remastered for CD in 1990 (and again in 2001), Beach Boys Concert was paired on CD with Live in London, with bonus tracks from both periods.